Procedure: Procurement Probity

 To inform staff of the probity framework for purchasing goods and services with University funds.

-- The Delegate authorising a tender process is responsible for ensuring the University:
+- The authorised delegate is responsible for ensuring the University:

 - does not provide misleading information;